wandersoncferreira/code-review/README.md

 - [ ] Display the main body comments in the PR [Blocker]
 - [ ] Review transient to regular comment usability a priority
 - [ ] Move more functions to `utils` to ease maintenance
-- [ ] Another look at the code to avoid stateful values
+- [x] Another look at the code to avoid stateful values
   - consider using a database like forge does?
+DBs are good! done!
 - [ ] BIG work on faces to distinguish several scenarios!
 [BLOCKER]!
   - [x] Some initial improvements on header and main sections
   - [ ] Define colors for comment sections